 where $\beta_{i,2}=(i+1){e+1\choose i+2}-{e \choose i}$ for $0\le i \le e-2$.
-Thus, as like the classification of reduced $2$-regular projective schemes (see \cite{EGHP2}), among all the equidimensional, reduced and connected in codimension $1$ subschemes, it would be very interesting to classify or give some geometric descriptions for all $3$-regular, ACM, and next to minimal degree projective schemes whose Betti diagram is given by $(\ast\ast)$. \end{Qu}
+Thus, just as the characterization of reduced $2$-regular projective schemes (see \cite{EGHP2}), among all the equidimensional reduced and connected in codimension $1$ subschemes, it would be very interesting to classify or give geometric descriptions for all $3$-regular, ACM, and next to minimal degree projective schemes whose Betti table is given by $(\ast\ast)$. \end{Qu}